On characteristic numbers of $24$ dimensional String manifolds: Introduction

 \subsection{Basis of String cobordism at dimension $24$}

 Let $\Omega_{24}^{String}$ be the String cobordism group of dimension $24$.
 By the calculation of Gorbounov-Mahowald \cite{GM95}, it is known that as a group

-In \cite{MH02}, Mohowald-Hopkins determined $2$ out of the $4$ $\mathbb{Z}$-summands as the image of Witten genus.
+In \cite{MH02} Mohowald-Hopkins determined two out of the four generators as the coimage of the Witten genus.
 In particular, by homotopy arguments they constructed two $24$ dimensional String manifolds with explicit Pontryagin numbers, which we denote by $M_1$ and $M_2$ respectively in Section \ref{M12sec}.
 It should be emphasized that the geometry of $M_1$ and $M_2$ is still mystery, which is crucial to the prize question of Hirzebruch.
-In section \ref{M3sec} and \ref{M4sec}, we further construct $2$ {\it geometric} String $24$-manifolds $M_3$ and $M_4$ respectively and compute their Pontryagin numbers.
+In section \ref{M3sec} and \ref{M4sec}, we construct the remaining two generators $M_{3}$ and $M_{4}$, and compute their Pontryagin numbers, respectively.